Spuriosity1/qsi_subspace_ED/README.md

 # QSI subspace ED

+## Project Structure

+- `src` Source for a C++ project that efficiently calculates spinon free bases.
+- `python_uint128` A small wrapper for 128-bit integers (needed for memory reasons)
+- `scripts` All python scripts needed to completely generate the required lattices.

 ## Basic description of the algorithm
 The C++ part is designed to efficiently enumerate ice states.